jeroenouw/AngularWorkshopCompeta/README.md

 7. Again in the `parent-component`.
 Add the `childExample` property in the selector of the `child-component` in the template of the `parent-component`, using property binding.

-8. Assign the `parentExample` as a value to the `childExample`.
+8. Assign the `parentExample` as a value to the `childExample` property.

 9. In the html of the `app-component`, add the selector of the `child` component.

 Now run `npm start` and go to `http://localhost:4200/`.
 If you done everything correctly then the `child-component` should now display: `This is my child example: my parent value`

-## Part 2 - passing data from the child to the parent (@Output & EventEmitter — event binding)
+### Part 2 - passing data from the child to the parent (@Output & EventEmitter — event binding)

 1. Generate with the Angular CLI a `parent2-component` in the _app folder_ under `src`.